 1. Brands will learn the art of conversation.

 By its very definition, a dialogue is a discussion between two entities, and that’s exactly what brands need to do—open a dialogue with their consumers.
 No longer will one-way marketing tactics and outreach strategies suffice for the modern brand.

 The use of chatbots boomed in 2016, and we expect that this year will see businesses developing these tools to become more conversational—opening dialogues with consumers in a way that allows not only outreach and service, but paying necessary attention to what their customers are saying in order to learn, interpret and regard consumers’ demands.

-The expectation is that chatbots will shift in functionality from being assistants and service providers to something of an advisor role.
-For example, SnatchBot, which has created bots for some of the world's premiere brands, uses a revolutionary approach that blends the smartest ML (machine learning) and AI (artificial intelligence) technologies with the peerless conversational design.
+The expectation is that chatbots will shift in functionality from being assistants and service providers to something of an advisory role.
+For example, SnatchBot, which has created bots for some of the world's premier brands, uses a revolutionary approach that blends the smartest ML (machine learning) and AI (artificial intelligence) technologies with the peerless conversational design.

 What this means is that bots will facilitate clients and brands engaging in a meaningful way that is beneficial to both parties, rather than the transaction-based relationships of the past.